 Barnahus means ‘Children’s House' in Icelandic.
 Often described as a “one-stop shop” for young victims or witnesses of violence, the Barnahus model provides a safe, homely and nonthreatening space for the children who need it the most.
 The Icelandic model has spread internationally, and many European countries have embraced this modern approach.
-Latvia is no exception, and through support from the EEA and Norway Grants, the country is now adding the final touches to their own Barnahus.
+Latvia is no exception, and through support from the EEA and Norway Grants, the country has adopted the Barnahus model.

 "The Barnahus model puts the child in the centre of the services, so the services bend to the child’s needs but not the other way around.
 In Barnahus the child victims and witnesses of violence can have all the services they need under one roof."

 Margrét Kristín Magnúsdóttir, leader of Barnahus, Donor project partner in Iceland

 The Barnahus model is based on the idea that children are often at risk of reliving their trauma by retelling their story multiple times to different (sometimes untrained) professionals.
 It also sees the needs of children in criminal cases as completely different from adults in the same situation.
 The approach has to be adapted to the child's perspective.

 By meeting the children under one and same roof and in an integrated way, the Barnahus safe space provides for coordinated criminal and welfare procedures.
 Social services, medical professionals, psychiatrists, the police and prosecutors can all step in, in the same space, and ideally on the same day.